Festuca: Uses

 Some fescues are used as ornamental and turf grasses and as pasture and hay for livestock, being a highly nutritious stock feed.
-Festuca rubra and F. rubra subsp. commutata are used as lawn grasses, and these species, F. arundinacea, and F. trachyphylla are used in parks, deforested areas, and sports fields for land stabilization.
+Festuca rubra and F. rubra subsp. commutata are used as lawn grasses, and these species, F. arundinacea and F. trachyphylla, are used in parks, deforested areas, and sports fields for land stabilization.
 F. saximontana and F. idahoensis are used as rangeland grasses for livestock, and fescues often provide good forage for native wildlife.
 F. ovina and its various subspecies are the most important grazing fescues for North America, and F. arundinacea is one of the most important hay and pasture grasses in Europe.

 Fescue quickly establishes on bare ground, suffocating native plants, and persists over several years.
 Native grassland plants take years to establish deep root system of 5–15 feet (species specific), while fescue roots maximum depth is 2–3 feet.
-Historically used in soil erosion control programs, Tall fescue (F. arundinacea) particularly, 'Kentucky 31', a cultivar species, was used in land reclamation during the Dust Bowl of the 1930s in the US, trigged by the removal of deep root systems for row crop cultivation.
+Historically used in soil erosion control programs, Tall fescue (F. arundinacea) particularly, 'Kentucky 31', a cultivar species, was used in land reclamation during the Dust Bowl of the 1930s in the US, triggered by the removal of deep root systems for row crop cultivation.
 Fescues have been used as building material, as rope and as a variety of other things in indigenous Ethiopian communities, in particular the Guassa Community Conservation Area where it is referred to as 'Guassa Grass'.
 The grasses F. amethystina, F. cinerea, F. elegans, F. glauca, and F. pallens are all grown as ornamentals.

 Fescue is sometimes used as feed for horses.
 However, fescue poisoning, caused by ergot alkaloids produced by the endophytic fungus Epichloë coenophiala, is a risk for pregnant mares.
 During the last three months of pregnancy fescue poisoning increases the risk of spontaneous abortion, stillbirths, retained placenta, absent milk production, and prolonged pregnancy.
 Incorporating legumes into the fescue can be a way to increase livestock gains and conception rates, even if the fescue is infected.